XeroAPI/xero-ruby/docs/payroll_au/PayrollAuApi.md

 xero_tenant_id = 'xero_tenant_id_example' # String | Xero identifier for Tenant
 opts = {
-  if_modified_since: 'if_modified_since_example', # String | Only records created or modified since this timestamp will be returned
+  if_modified_since: DateTime.parse('2020-02-06T12:17:43.202-08:00'), # DateTime | Only records created or modified since this timestamp will be returned

   where: 'Status==\"ACTIVE\"', # String | Filter by an any element